angular/angular/aio/content/guide/architecture.md

 <code-example path="architecture/src/app/hero.service.ts" linenums="false" title="src/app/hero.service.ts (class)" region="class"></code-example>

-Services are everywhere.

-Component classes should be lean.
-They don't fetch data from the server, validate user input, or log directly to the console.
-They delegate such tasks to services.

-A component's job is to enable the user experience and nothing more.
-It mediates between the view (rendered by the template) and the application logic (which often includes some notion of a _model_).
-A good component presents properties and methods for data binding.
-It delegates everything nontrivial to services.

-Angular doesn't *enforce* these principles.
-It won't complain if you write a "kitchen sink" component with 3000 lines.

-Angular does help you *follow* these principles by making it easy to factor your application logic into services and make those services available to components through *dependency injection*.

 <hr/>

-### Dependency injection
+## Dependency injection

+Components consume services; that is, you can *inject* a service into a component, giving the component access to that service class.
+To define a class as a service in Angular, use the `@Injectable` decorator to provide the metadata that allows Angular to inject it into a component as a *dependency*.
+Most dependencies are services.

 <img src="generated/images/guide/architecture/dependency-injection.png" alt="Service" class="left">

-_Dependency injection_ is a way to supply a new instance of a class with the fully-formed dependencies it requires.
-Most dependencies are services.
+<br class="clear">

+**Dependency injection** (often called DI) is wired into the Angular framework and used everywhere.

+* The *injector* is the main mechanism.
+You don't have to create an Angular injector.
+Angular creates an application-wide injector for you during the bootstrap process.

+* The injector maintains a *container* of service instances that it has already created, and reuses them if possible.

+* A *provider* is a recipe for creating a service -- typically the service class itself.
+For any service you need in your app, you must register a provider with the app's injector, so that the injector can use it to create new service instances.

 Angular uses dependency injection to provide new components with the services they need.

-<br class="clear">

-Angular can tell which services a component needs by looking at the types of its constructor parameters.
+When Angular creates a new instance of a component class, it determines which services that component needs by looking at the types of its constructor parameters.
-For example, the constructor of your `HeroListComponent` needs a `HeroService`:
+For example, the constructor of `HeroListComponent` needs a `HeroService`:

 <code-example path="architecture/src/app/hero-list.component.ts" linenums="false" title="src/app/hero-list.component.ts (constructor)" region="ctor"></code-example>

-When Angular creates a component, it first asks an **injector** for the services that the component requires.

-An injector maintains a container of service instances that it has previously created.
-If a requested service instance is not in the container, the injector makes one and adds it to the container before returning the service to Angular.
+When Angular needs to create a component instance, it first checks if the injector already has any of the services that the component requires.
+If a requested service instance does not yet exist, the injector makes one using the registered provider, and adds it to the injector before returning the service to Angular.
 When all requested services have been resolved and returned, Angular can call the component's constructor with those services as arguments.
-This is *dependency injection*.

-The process of `HeroService` injection looks a bit like this:
+The process of `HeroService` injection looks something like this:

 <figure>
   <img src="generated/images/guide/architecture/injector-injects.png" alt="Service">
 </figure>

-If the injector doesn't have a `HeroService`, how does it know how to make one?

-In brief, you must have previously registered a **provider** of the `HeroService` with the injector.
-A provider is something that can create or return a service, typically the service class itself.
+### Providing services

+You must register a **provider** of any service you are going to use.
 You can register providers in modules or in components.

-In general, add providers to the [root module](guide/architecture#modules) so that the same instance of a service is available everywhere.
+* When you add providers to the [root module](guide/architecture#modules), the same instance of a service is available to all components in your app.

 <code-example path="architecture/src/app/app.module.ts" linenums="false" title="src/app/app.module.ts (module providers)" region="providers"></code-example>

-Alternatively, register at a component level in the `providers` property of the `@Component` metadata:
+* When you register a provider at the component level, you get a new instance of the service with each new instance of that component.
+At the component level, register a service provider in the `providers` property of the `@Component` metadata:

 <code-example path="architecture/src/app/hero-list.component.ts" linenums="false" title="src/app/hero-list.component.ts (component providers)" region="providers"></code-example>

-Registering at a component level means you get a new instance of the service with each new instance of that component.

 <!-- We've vastly oversimplified dependency injection for this overview.
 The full story is in the [dependency injection](guide/dependency-injection) page. -->

-Points to remember about dependency injection:

-* Dependency injection is wired into the Angular framework and used everywhere.

-* The *injector* is the main mechanism.
-  * An injector maintains a *container* of service instances that it created.
-  * An injector can create a new service instance from a *provider*.

-* A *provider* is a recipe for creating a service.

-* Register *providers* with injectors.

 <hr/>